Engineering (ENGR)

 Lecture Hours: 2 Lab Hours: 3 Repeatable: No Grading: L

-Prerequisite: MATH 021 or SG 100 both with C or better or placement by multiple measures
+Prerequisite: MATH 022 or MATH 025 with C or better

 Advisory Level: Read: 3 Write: 3 Math: None